Tourist tax in MogƔn, Gran Canaria: a guide for vacation rental owners and hosts 2025

 End of the era of "smart people"

 My advice?
 Before entrusting the management of your Vivienda Vacacional to an agency, it is essential to make sure that the agency handles not only operational management, but also fiscal management.
+This is the only way to avoid ending up in complex legal and tax situations.
+Making sure that management is done properly is an essential step in protecting your investment

 Future prospects

+With the introduction of the new law and the controls already in place through Model 179, the short-stay rental market in Gran Canaria will undergo a significant increase in transparency and regularity.
+For landlords operating legally, this could represent an opportunity to emerge in a fairer and more regulated environment.
 On the other hand, those who do not comply will be exposed to increasing risks, not only in terms of penalties, but also in terms of losing the right to rent the property.

 My thoughts on Vivienda Vacacional and its future in Gran Canaria.

+In my opinion, despite tight regulation, it is very unlikely that we will ever completely eliminate the Viviendas Vacacionales market.
 This type of rental represents one of the biggest sources of income for the islands, and tourism is the engine that keeps the archipelago’s economy going.
+If no one were to invest in short-rent properties anymore, it would create a ripple effect that could lead to a significant economic crisis.

+In conclusion, regulation is important to ensure that the sector operates in a fair and sustainable manner, but eliminating Vivienda Vacacional altogether would not be realistic or desirable.
 The Canary Islands need a steady flow of investment and tourists to keep its economy alive, and the real estate and short-rental sector is an essential part of this

 Trust us for safe and legal management of your Vivienda Vacacional

 If you own a property for rent and want to ensure that it is managed in compliance with the law, without the risk of penalties or bureaucratic complications, you can contact us.
+Our team will take care of all aspects related to the management of your Vivienda Vacacional, including registration, issuing invoices, tax management and compliance with all regulations under the new law.
+With our experience, we will help you turn your investment into a quiet and secure success.

 The Law on Vivienda Vacacional in Italian

+In 2018, when we posted the first “Vivienda Vacacional” license plate, we marked a historic moment for the short-rental sector in Gran Canaria.
+At that time, regulations on short rentals were still relatively new and unexplored territory.
 Many people were unaware of the importance of being in compliance, while others were operating without the necessary permits, putting their investments at risk.

 We were the first real estate agency in Gran Canaria to affix the “Vivienda Vacacional” license plate, an achievement that allowed us not only to demonstrate our transparency and professionalism, but also to set an example in a market that was just beginning to regulate itself.
+This achievement underscored our dedication to doing things correctly and complying with local regulations, offering owners and guests the security and peace of mind that comes from legal and compliant management.

 Within a matter of days, thanks to our preparation and experience in the sector, we were able to obtain the license and make it visible to the public, thus showing our commitment to giving value to the short-stay rental business in Gran Canaria.
+This milestone represented a step forward not only for our business, but for the entire local market, which began to recognize the importance of operating within the law.

 Our goal on the island is to support those who wish to invest, whether for income or personal relocation, avoiding mistakes and, above all, ensuring compliance with local laws.

+For years we have dedicated ourselves to this field with passion and commitment, working with legality, professionalism and expertise.
 The results we are achieving are the result of working with experienced consultants and our constant effort in studying and gathering accurate information.

 We are proud to have been the first to post a “Viviendas Vacacionales” license on tourist land, an accomplishment that testifies to our commitment to promoting a regulation-compliant business.
+We are always available to assist those who want to operate in the short-term rental industry in a regular and safe manner.

 The purpose of the “Vivienda Vacacional” license is to fiscally and visually identify the property as a tourist accommodation establishment, giving an image of seriousness and professionalism to both the property itself and the owner or operator of the business.

-Amendments introduced to the 2015 law by the Canary Islands Court, which removed four key restrictions that prohibited the rental of properties on tourist land, now allow the tourist rental of such properties, but only upon obtaining a “Vivienda Vacacional” license.
+Under the most recent regulations, the main rule specifically covers properties located on tourist land (mainly in the south of the island), but only within complexes with horizontal division.
+Amendments introduced to the 2015 law by the Canary Island Court, which removed four key restrictions that prohibited the rental of properties on tourist land, now allow the tourist rental of such properties, but only upon obtaining a “Vivienda Vacacional” license.

 Anyone who owns property and wishes to start a short-term rental business must necessarily comply with this legislation, otherwise they risk very high penalties.

+The Autonomous Community of the Canary Islands, as provided for in its statute, holds exclusive jurisdiction over land-use and coastal planning, urban planning, housing and tourism.
+Regulations on tourist accommodation have evolved over time in parallel with the growing demand for tourism, which is now the main economic sector in the Canary Islands.
 Given the importance of tourism to the archipelago’s economy, significant efforts have been made to qualify and improve the sector, in synergy with European regulations on environmental protection and free movement of services, with the aim of streamlining and speeding up bureaucratic processes.

 The decree introduced the figure of the Vivienda Vacacional, specifying the requirements that accommodations must meet, as well as listing the types of properties excluded from this possibility.

+In relation to the zone in which the property is located, the decree refers to Law No. 2 of 2013, enacted for the renewal and modernization of the tourism sector, which establishes the qualification criteria applied by each municipality through its master plan.
 Therefore, before submitting the Notice of Commencement of Tourism Activity and registering in the General Tourist Register, it is necessary to check with the relevant municipality the zoning qualification of the area in which the property is located.

 Below is the regulation on the tourist activity of vacation homes issued by the Autonomous Community of the Canary Islands: